maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

 ### Deployment

-We’ll use hardhat to deploy our smart-contracts to the celo blockchain.
+We’ll use hardhat to deploy our smart-contracts to the Celo blockchain.

-Configure your `hardhat.config` file to look like this to enable hardhat to deploy the smart contracts to the celo blockchain.
+Configure your `hardhat.config` file to look like this to enable hardhat to deploy the smart contracts to the Celo blockchain.

 ```javascript
 require("@nomiclabs/hardhat-waffle");